 As for Organization Validation (OV) and Extended Validation (EV) SSL certificates, DCV should be completed prior to the documents submission.
 The list of the documents required for further validation depending on the type of the certificate will be emailed to you as well.

-You can also find the requirements of Comodo CA for OV and EV certificates validation here.
+You can also find the requirements of Comodo CA (now Sectigo CA) for OV and EV certificates validation here.